-Many children with autism spectrum disorder (ASD) like routines and things being the same.
+Many children and teenagers with autism spectrum disorder (ASD) like routines and things being the same.
 They also have obsessions, special interests or rituals they feel they need to follow.
 This behaviour often helps them cope with their surroundings.

 Obsessions, rituals, routines and autism spectrum disorder

-Younger children might collect things such as twigs or balls or want to know the birthday of everyone they meet.
+Younger children might collect things like twigs or balls or want to know the birthday of everyone they meet.
 They might open and close doors over and over again, or rush into each new place to find and flush the toilet.
 Older children might have very narrow interests or preoccupations, like needing to know everything possible about trains.

-Children with ASD often have trouble with planning, so having a rigid routine helps comfort them.
+And children with ASD often have trouble with planning, so having a rigid routine helps comfort them.

 Handling obsessions, routines and rituals